 Dogs are natural members of the family.
 They’re protectors, companions, confidants.
-And most are excellent with children, showing seemingly endless patience for the bear hugs and aggressive belly rubs that kids lavish upon them.
+And many (well-trained) dogs are excellent with children, showing a seemingly endless patience for the bear hugs and aggressive belly rubs that kids lavish upon them.
 Which is why it’s so odd that, when it comes to their own puppies, dog-fathers tend to fall behind the curve.
 In fact, if humans don’t force them to interact with their own young, dog dads would just as soon take off and leave all the parenting work to mom.
 And as it turns out, it might be our fault.

 All dogs are descendants of wolves.
 But as domestic dogs became dependent on humans, they lost many of their wolf characteristics says Carlo Siracusa, director of the animal behavior service at the University of Pennsylvania’s Matthew J. Ryan Veterinary Hospital.
 And one major difference between modern wolves and dogs is in their parenting skills.
 For wolves, he said, parenting is a two-man job.